cwkni605/Oculus-Digital-Home-Integration/README.md

-# bitpads
+# Oculus Digital Home Integration Bitpads
-This is the store page for bitpads.
+This is the store page for Oculus Digital Home Integration Bitpads.